games-on-whales/gow/docs/collections/_configuration/nvidia.md

 ## Nvidia GPUs with `nouveau` drivers

-Make sure that the host doesn't use proprietary drivers but it's using the open source `nouveau` drivers.
+Make sure that the host doesn't use proprietary drivers but that it's using the open source `nouveau` drivers.
 ```
 sudo lshw -class video | grep driver=
        configuration: driver=nouveau latency=0